What are the different types of pay structures?

 Once you’ve picked which pay structure will work best for your company, there are elements to consider before you get started on design:

 As most pay structures rely on specific job roles, you need to ensure you have a comprehensive list of all the job roles within your company.
 If your business is one that is loose with job roles, it’s worth looking at implementing some formality and defining them clearly.
 This will not only help with determining a pay structure, but it will also clarify what’s expected of your employees, too.

 The third step in designing a pay structure is to analyse pay across your industry for each job role you have laid out.
 This can be done based on your own research, or, for a more realistic idea, you can use Paydata’s salary benchmarking tool to ensure that what you are offering is fair and competitive.
 This may mean holding a pay review, but doing so is integral for creating a professional pay structure that compensates your employees in line with your competitors.

 You will now want to look at other benefits on offer to your employees.
 For example, you may have a junior position within your pay structure who not only earns a salary but also benefits from free tuition courtesy of yourself.
 Any additional costs such as this will need to be factored into the pay structure design.

 How Paydata can help

-Designing a pay structure is not the easiest thing, especially for large companies.
-The Paydata team are experts on assisting with pay reviews and structures.
+Establishing pay grading and designing a pay structure around it is a complex process, especially for large companies.
+The Paydata team are experts in assisting with pay reviews and structures.
 For more information and advice, please contact us.